Sounwave

 Mark Anthony Spears (born February 28, 1986), known professionally as Sounwave, is an American record producer and songwriter.
 He is a frequent collaborator of rapper Kendrick Lamar, having worked on each of his projects since his 2009 self-titled extended play.
 Sounwave has also worked with artists such as Beyoncé, Taylor Swift, Kali Uchis, Schoolboy Q, Mac Miller, Chloe x Halle, and Bleachers.
-He has won four Grammy Awards, including one for Record of the Year.
+He has won eight Grammy Awards, becoming the first rap producer to win Record of the Year in consecutive years (2025-2026).

 Early life

 Sounwave was born Mark Anthony Spears on February 28, 1986, in Los Angeles, California.
 His parents are elementary school sweethearts from Selma, Alabama, and relocated to Los Angeles in the 1970s so his father could pursue a dancing career for Soul Train.
 Spears has two older brothers and was raised in Compton.
 He was first inspired to pursue music after hearing the instrumentals on "Up Jumps da Boogie" by Timbaland.
 As a child, Spears used a Korg drum machine and a karaoke machine to create music.
 From there, he purchased a 4-track machine and began using the PlayStation video game MTV Music Generator (1999) to produce songs.